 - The protection of the Amazon, with its current ecosystem intact.

-But to attain this goal, we have set an intermediate one:
+To reach this goal, we have set an intermediate one:

 - The protection of large, contiguous areas of rainforest in selected parts of the Amazon.

-- Territorial corridor northeastern Peru and southern Peru and Ecuador
+- Territorial corridor northeastern Peru and southern Peru

 - Territorial corridor for indigenous peoples in voluntary isolation in northwestern Peru